Employer of Record in LatAm: Benefits, Compliance, and How to Choose a Provider

 Understanding the EOR model in Latin America

 An Employer of Record (EOR) is a third-party organization that legally employs workers on behalf of another company.
-The EOR manages contracts, payroll, benefits, and compliance so you can focus on managing the work (and not the paperwork).
+The EOR manages contracts, payroll, benefits, and compliance so you can focus on managing the work — and not the paperwork.

 EOR vs local entity (and contractors): Which is right for LatAm hiring?

-CriteriaEOR (Employer of Record)Local Entity (your subsidiary)Contractors (direct or via platform)
+CriteriaEOR (Employer of Record)COR (Contractor of Record)Local Entity (your subsidiary)Direct Contractors

-Speed to hireFast (often days–weeks)Slow (weeks–months)Fast (days–weeks)
+Speed to hireFast (often days–weeks)Fast (often days–weeks)Slow (weeks–months)Fast (days–weeks)

-Upfront setupLowHigh (legal, tax, banking, accounting)Low–medium
+Upfront setupLowLowHigh (legal, tax, banking, accounting)Low–medium

 EOR versus staffing agencies